CartoDB/cartoframes/docs/guides/01-Quickstart.md

 $ jupyter notebook
 ```

-You will see the notebook server starting up and a browser window with the directory contents will open up.
-You should also see the local URL where the notebook server is running.
+After you type that command, you will see the notebook server starting up and a browser window with the directory contents open.

 Next, create a new notebook.
 See Jupyter's [running a notebook](https://jupyter.readthedocs.io/en/latest/running.html#running) for more information.